puli0016/portfolio/README.md

 ## Project Description

-welcome to my web portfolio, i have created this protfolio as part of the web dev ii course in wich we learned about advance css and bootstrap. i buil this portfolio based on my design from ux i course where we learned about...
+Welcome to my web portfolio, this is the portfolio that I have created as part of the web dev ii course in which we have learned about advanced CSS and bootstrap.
+The design of this portfolio is based on what we learned in the UX course where we learned about the audience we want to address, we did a certain study of clients and evaluated the correct way to approach them according to what will be offered as a service.

 ## Challenges

-taking the design and breaking it down to smaller chunks was challenging for me ...
+What I found most difficult to apply was the size of the images and how to use them correctly on different screen sizes.
+I think that's what I'm still having a hard time fixing.

 ## Lessons Learned

-i learned to work eith a desing and buil it in html/css using bootstrap framework and customizing it..
+I basically learned from scratch how to work with a design and build in html/css using the bootstrap framework and customizing it.

 ## Frameworks and Libraries
 -[Boostrap](https://getbootstrap.com/)